Karmar2323/alert-timer/README.md

 ## Work in progress
 These features are working on the windowed application:
 - Setting the alert time by typing the hours, minutes and seconds.
 The digits can be incremented and decremented by buttons.
-- Buttons start and stop the alert timer countdown.
+- Stopping the alert timer countdown with buttons.
-- The time remaining is shown counting down the digits of hours, minutes and seconds.
+- Showing the time remaining and counting down the digits of hours, minutes and seconds.
-- A popup window is shown at the alert time.
+- Showing a popup window at the alert time.
 If the app is not on the foreground, it alerts the user by e.g. flashing the window icon at the taskbar.
+The popup can be switched off.
-- The duration of the alarm (e.g. how long the popup window is visible) can be set with a slider from 1 to 300 seconds.
+- Setting the duration of the alarm with a slider (e.g. how long the popup window is visible).

 Different alert execution types are under consideration: playing a sound, changing [SteelSeries device illumination](https://github.com/SteelSeries/gamesense-sdk) or popping up other notification.